openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GNA.md

 The Intel® GNA 1.0 and 2.0 hardware natively supports only 1D convolutions.

 However, 2D convolutions can be mapped to 1D when a convolution kernel moves in a single direction.
 GNA Plugin performs such a transformation for Kaldi `nnet1` convolution.
 From this perspective, the Intel® GNA hardware convolution operation accepts an `NHWC` input and produces an `NHWC` output.
-Because OpenVINO™ only supports the `NCHW` layout, you may need to insert `Permute` layers before or after convolutions.
+Because OpenVINO™ only supports the `NCHW` layout, you may need to insert `Transpose` layers before or after convolutions.

-For example, the Kaldi model optimizer inserts such a permute after convolution for the [rm_cnn4a network](https://storage.openvinotoolkit.org/models_contrib/speech/2021.2/rm_cnn4a_smbr/).
-This `Permute` layer is automatically removed by the GNA Plugin, because the Intel® GNA hardware convolution layer already produces the required `NHWC` result.
+For example, the Kaldi model optimizer inserts such a transpose after convolution for the [rm_cnn4a network](https://storage.openvinotoolkit.org/models_contrib/speech/2021.2/rm_cnn4a_smbr/).
+This `Transpose` layer is automatically removed by the GNA Plugin, because the Intel® GNA hardware convolution layer already produces the required `NHWC` result.

 ## Operation Precision